 - Students integrate their curriculum knowledge with real-life experiences in a variety of field practice settings, supervised by experienced social work field instructors.

 - BSW majors develop knowledge and skills to work with diverse clients and communities in a variety of human service agencies, providing direct services and advocating for human rights and social and economic justice.

-- Appalachian offers both a major and minor in social work.
+- App State offers both a major and minor in social work.
 The minor in social work does not prepare students for practice but complements the curriculum in other disciplines.